mahoney1/docs/commercialpaper-query-tutorial.md

 1. You will need to have completed the [Commercial Paper tutorial](url)

-2. Have a VSCode edit session open with the source from this project and version 0.0.1 of the package available as an installable Smart Contract package.

-3. From the command line, specifically in the `basic-network` directory under the `$HOME/fabric-samples` (ie wherever you downloaded the cloned Github repo), run the following houskeeping scripts in sequence.
+2. From the command line, specifically in the `basic-network` directory under the `$HOME/fabric-samples` (ie wherever you downloaded the cloned Github repo), run the following houskeeping scripts in sequence.

 `./teardown.sh`